Niloy333/eegFloss/README.md

 **This package is provided *as is*, without any warranties, express or implied. eegFloss is released under the MIT License and is free to use, modify, and integrate with other software, provided that appropriate credit is given.**

-For questions, assistance, suggestions, or further information: [contact the developer](mailto:niloy.sikder@hochschule-rhein-waal.de)
+For questions, assistance, suggestions, or further information: [contact the developer](mailto:niloy.sikder@hochschule-rhein-waal.de).